-There were 20 healthy female volunteers who participated in the study, with a mean age of 29.1 ± 6.8 years.
-Table 1 showed the pregnant women who were a part of both the case group and the control group.
-A total of 282 women, with a mean age of 28.7 ± 5.7 years, and a mean gestation period of 21.4 ± 3.9 weeks, were included in the research group.
+20 healthy female volunteers with a mean age of 29.1 ± 6.8 years participated in this study.
+Table 1 showed the pregnant women who were in both the case group and the control group.
+A total of 282 women, with a mean age of 28.7 \pm 5.7 years, and a mean gestation period of 21.4 ± 3.9 weeks, were included in the research group.
 On the other hand, the control group consisted of 442 pregnant women, with a mean age of 28.6 ± 5.7 years, and a mean gestation period of 22.3 ± 3.1 weeks.
-There was no statistical difference existed among research group, control group and healthy group regarding age, and no statistical difference existed between research group and control group regarding gestation period (both p > 0.05).
+There was no statistical difference among research group, control group and healthy group in regard to age, and no statistical difference existed between research group and control group in regard to gestation period (both p > 0.05).